niharhEAVR/DSA-codes/DSA_in_C/class_5/01_time_complexity.md

-To calculate the **time complexity** of an algorithm, you analyze the number of operations or steps the algorithm performs as a function of the input size \( n \).
+To calculate the **time complexity** of an algorithm, we have to analyze the number of operations or steps the algorithm performs as a function of the input size \( n \).
 Below are the **basic rules** and steps to calculate time complexity.

 ---